 1. Brand: All elements of a company or product’s look and feel, personality, and marketing.
 This encompasses every creative or marketing element of the company, including the name, logo, packaging design, advertising look and feel, messaging tone of voice, product assortment, innovation pipeline, customer experience, digital advertising, social media presence, and more

-2. Brand Strategy: The blueprint for how your brand and customer experience comes to life through design, messaging, products, advertising, and activations
+2. Brand Strategy: The blueprint for how your brand and customer experience come to life through design, messaging, products, advertising, and activations

 3. Brand Positioning: The place you want to own in the target consumer's mind; often in relation to other competitive products or brands that solve a similar need.